mykhailo-ivankiv/humanitarian-help-2/README.md

 ## Quick start

-To start the project, clone it:
+To start the project, clone it and run:

 ```
 $ git clone https://github.com/neformal13/humanitarian-help-2.git